cran/textreadr/README.md

     pdf_doc %>%
         read_pdf()

-    ## Table: [616 x 3]
+    ## Table: [19 x 3]
     ##
     ##    page_id element_id text
     ## 1  1       1          Interview with Mary Waters Spaulding, Au
-    ## 2  1       2          CRAIG BREADEN: My name is Craig Breaden.
+    ## 2  2       1          teenager, like fourteen or fifteen, so s
-    ## 3  1       3          and I’m with Kirston Johnson, the curato
+    ## 3  3       1          all I know about the background.
+I’m wor
-    ## 4  1       4          is August 8, 2013, and we are in Lexingt
+    ## 4  4       1          photographs, proofing.
+And when I got to
-    ## 5  1       5          life and family, and particularly about
+    ## 5  5       1          the people --\n\nSPAULDING: He was just a
-    ## 6  1       6          your full name, date of birth, and place
+    ## 6  6       1          JOHNSON: No, the initial idea to even ma
-    ## 7  1       7          MARY WATERS SPAULDING: My name is Mary E
+    ## 7  7       1          WATERS: Sometimes on the steps of the co
-    ## 8  1       8          birth was Lexington, NC, on May 14, 1942
+    ## 8  8       1          the white communities.
+Did he ever share
-    ## 9  1       9          BREADEN: Can you describe what Lexington
+    ## 9  9       1          have on stage a professional photographe
-    ## 10 1       10         1940’s?
+    ## 10 10      1          times with him to do that.
+And he would
     ## .. ...     ...        ...

-### Image Based .pdf: OCR
+#### Image Based .pdf: OCR

 Image based .pdfs require optical character recognition (OCR) in order for the images to be converted to text.
 The `ocr` argument of `read_pdf`